lngsx/fun-with-jamcoin/README.md

 # fun-with-jamcoin
 Jamcoin code I participated in GCJ2016.
 I need to do some experiment on other faster machine.
+Nothing to do here...